The

 Our three pledges of engagement:

 #1.
-Preserving our heritage
+Preserving a living heritage

 L’Aventure du Sucre preserves an architectural, industrial, and natural heritage that has been linked to human activity for five centuries.
-The museum pays homage to those who established a multifaceted culture in this region, recognising the value of its precious sugar cane and ensuring the sector has evolved at the forefront of the agro-technological and energy transitions.
+The museum pays homage to those who established a multifaceted culture in this region, recognising the value of its precious sugarcane and ensuring the sector has evolved at the forefront of the agro-technological and energy transitions.
 The site is also committed to raising public awareness of sustainable development through temporary exhibitions and workshops.
 At last, more than 300 Mauritian and regional products are offered as souvenir gifts at the Village Boutik, giving visitors the opportunity to support local producers and perpetuate their know-how.

 #2.
 Sharing our culinary and gastronomic heritage